 Ecommerce sellers face a multitude of risks.
 The supply chain is perhaps the biggest source of risk for an online business.
 Failure to anticipate potential problems and consumer demand could lead to losing brand image, reputation. and revenue.

-As supply chains worldwide turn more stressed than ever before, E-commerce business owners must move to secure their processes.
-Here are 4 of the most common supply chain risks online business owners face, and how they can mitigate them.
+As supply chains worldwide become more stressed than ever, E-commerce business owners must move to secure their processes.
+Here are 4 of the most common supply chain risks online business owners face and how they can mitigate them.

 A stockout is one of the worst issues an E-commerce company can face.
 A lack of demand prediction and modeling leads to stockouts and frustrated customers who might never return.

-Some business owners might think stockouts are a good problem to have since they represent excess demand.
-However, this isn’t the case.
-Karlyn McKell from E-commerce funding company 8fig notes that not only are the gross margin losses from stockouts detrimental to an E-commerce business, the issue also runs deeper.
+Some business owners might think stockouts are an excellent problem since they represent excess demand.
+However, this isn't the case.
+Karlyn McKell from E-commerce funding company 8fig notes that not only are the gross margin losses from stockouts detrimental to an E-commerce business, but the issue also runs deeper.

-“You’ll also incur expenses adjusting your supply chain.
-For example, there’s the loss of marketing dollars that didn’t produce a sale, fees for expediting replenishment orders, as well as costs associated with backorders, refunds, and canceled orders,” she says.
+“You'll also incur expenses adjusting your supply chain.
+For example, there's the loss of marketing dollars that didn't produce a sale, fees for expediting replenishment orders, and costs associated with backorders, refunds, and canceled orders,” she says.

 Stockouts also deal a blow to your reputation on seller platforms.
 For instance, Amazon places a lot of weight on a seller's reliability.
 Fail to deliver goods to your customers due to a stockout, and your position in product rankings will fall quickly.

 The solution is to model demand accurately by leveraging sophisticated demand planning software.
-Create larger tolerance limits for inventory levels and create a stockout communication plan.
-For instance, you can offer customers alternative goods or give them a discount for future purchases to mitigate negative brand perception.
+Create more significant tolerance limits for inventory levels and a stockout communication plan.
+For instance, you can offer customers alternative goods or discount them for future purchases to mitigate negative brand perception.

 Lack of fulfillment and inventory visibility

-To predict inventory levels and avoid stockouts, you must have visibility into your stock levels.
+You must have visibility into your stock levels to predict inventory levels and avoid stockouts.
 Visibility into fulfillment and inventory levels is another challenge for E-commerce sellers.
 Most companies do not have a real-time view of their stock and cannot plan properly.
 Better visibility will help E-commerce owners connect production timelines to consumer delivery needs.

-One way to go about it is to adopt an end-to-end solution that integrates product manufacturing status with delivery timelines.
+One way to do it is to adopt an end-to-end solution that integrates product manufacturing status with delivery timelines.
 This integration will help business owners predict manufacturing needs and delivery lead times.
-However, the majority of E-commerce sellers outsource manufacturing and fulfillment to third-party service providers.
+However, most E-commerce sellers outsource manufacturing and fulfillment to third-party service providers.

 In such cases, the integration will prove challenging.
-However, you must try to capture data as close to live as possible.
-For instance, you can task an employee with maintaining inventory levels based on a feed from your manufacturer.
-You can offer widgets on your website that helps customers track shipments from your fulfillment agent.
+However, you must capture data as close to life as possible.
+For instance, you can ask an employee to maintain inventory levels based on a feed from your manufacturer.
+You can offer widgets on your website that help customers track shipments from your fulfillment agent.

 Going the extra mile like this will help you answer customer questions better and proactively manage any shortfall in your supply chain.